Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 ```
 > I've used version 1.2.1

-MapReduce-jobs has to be bundled as a jar, to run them.
-Therefore, a Maven plugin for packaging the application as a jar is needed.
+MapReduce-jobs has to be bundled as a jar to be runnable:

 ```xml
 <plugin>